-Our recent visit to San Juan del Sur was our first taste of Nicaragua.
-Located a short 3 hr drive (including border crossing), from where we are currently based in Costa Rica, San Juan del Sur felt like a perfect getaway to relax, unwind, and spend a few extra days with our friends from Canada who came to Costa Rica for our wedding.
+Our visit to San Juan del Sur was our first taste of Nicaragua.
+Located a short 3 hr drive (including border crossing), from where we are currently based in Costa Rica, San Juan del Sur felt like a perfect getaway to relax and unwind.
 Little did we know that this little town would quickly become one of our favourite destinations!

 San Juan del Sur first popped onto our travel radar in December of last year when some fellow travelers that we met in Costa Rica couldn’t stop raving about the Naked Tiger Hostel and their massive Sunday Funday Pool Crawl, an afternoon/night of heavy drinking, dancing, and debauchery around hostels and bars in San Juan del Sur.
 They even mentioned something about a Wednesday Funday… Needless to say, we were expecting San Juan del Sur to be buzzing every night of the week.